 6. Transit Advertising

-Transit is one of the few spots where your audience is likely to be seated and able to take in more information from your ad.
+Transit is one of the few spots where your audience is likely to be seated and can take in more information from your ad.
 The above example from Pepsi uses a clever, region-specific slogan for Boston commuters that might be too niche for a larger ad.

-Transit commuters may have more time to take in your ad, but they’ve still got places to be, so remember, less is more.
+Transit commuters may have more time to take in your ad, but they still have places to be, so remember, less is more.

 7. Retail Advertising